7 Japanese Character Snacks That Kids and Fans Love

 Q: Which characters are most popular with kids in Japan?

-• Pokémon: Hugely popular with boys and girls ages 4–12, thanks to Pikachu and its friends in games and TV shows.
+- Pokémon: Popular with many children and families across Japan, thanks to Pikachu and its friends in games, movies, and TV shows.

 Q: How do parents and kids enjoy character snacks together?